Dancbeunny98/LimitedCreative/README.md

 Known Bugs:
   - Players are able to remove LC armor (The leather) if they shift-click on it.
       Progress - Unsure how to fix
-  - Cannot blacklist the placement of entities (i.e. minecarts, spawn eggs, etc) Progress - Will be implemented sometime this week
+  - Cannot blacklist the placement of entities (i.e. minecarts, spawn eggs, etc).
+      Progress - Will be implemented sometime this week